 The profession of software developer has existed since the first computers and their operators, as far back as ENIAC and vacuum tubes.
-As the disclipine has matured, practices and methods for developing software have evolved over the decades since the invention of the computer.
+As the disclipine has matured, practices and methods for developing software have evolved.

 Those methods have progressed alongside advances in hardware, development tools, and modern thinking about the organizational management of software development teams.
-With this progress, new methods of software development have grown out of private and public software development efforts around the world.
+New software development methods have grown out of private and public software projects.

 These methods vary widely in approach, but share a common goal: to develop software cheaply, efficiently, and effectively.

 Software is a complex product developed and delivered through a series of steps.
 All development begins the same way; software, like all products, starts as an idea.
-The idea then becomes a document and maybe a prototype and will exist in a few forms before getting into the hands of an actual user.
+The idea becomes a document and maybe a prototype and will exist in a few forms before getting into the hands of an actual user.

 Whether a document, diagram or working software, the output created in one step becomes the input to the next step.
-Eventually, the software is delivered to the customer.
+Eventually, the development team delivers the software to the customer.
 We call this sequence the Software Development Lifecycle (SDLC.)

 “If you fail to plan, you are planning to fail” - Benjamin Franklin

-It’s very difficult to carry out a complex, team effort such as software development without some kind of plan.
+You can’t conduct a complicated team project like development without a plan.
 Each software development practice provides a framework for developing, delivering, and maintaining software.
 There’s debate about which method is best overall, which is best suited to a particular type of software, and how to measure success in software development.
 One thing, however, is certain: any plan is better than no plan.